AndreBaltazar8/ablac/docs/toolchain.md

 graph in declaration order; a requested program may add further nodes.
 This mechanism is target- and framework-neutral—the compiler executes program, artifact, and bounded external-target requests, while libraries own Android, WASM, MVC, RPC, or packaging policy.
-The Android arm64 shared-library proof and remaining transaction/ABI work are documented in `docs/programmable-builds.md`.
+The Android arm64 shared-library and WASM/MVC module proofs plus remaining transaction/ABI work are documented in `docs/programmable-builds.md`.

 Long-lived builds additionally retain a module snapshot store in pure Abla.